A Break in the Blizzard by Sean Crawfod

 For you what does being an artist mean?:

 Being an artist... hmmm.
 I'd say you need a love of experimentation and a fearless approach.
 You need to let go of self criticism, or too much awareness of your audience, and patiently let the process and your responses guide you and give you satisfaction.
-There's the joy of exploring and mastering materials, but there's also the challenge of identifying and capturing your emotional connection to the world around you and what you want to say about it through art.
+There's the joy of exploring and mastering materials, but there's also the challenge of identifying and capturing your emotional connection to the world and what to say about it through art.
 The whys and wherefores are not the easiest to put into words, so let the colour, the marks and the paint / ink tell the story, I say.

 Describe what you call yourself/your practice?:

 My art practice is open and evolving.
 I take photographs, sketch (inside and out), and draw or paint in mixed media most days (obsessive, yes!)
 A lot of work is created in sketchbooks and on paper; it's not for "sale" as it's is all about process, discovery, abstraction and knowledge gathering.
 When I work on larger "formal" pieces, I find myself gesturing towards the recognisable natural world, though it' s my mission for the art to become more abstracted as my practice evolves.
+My printwork – mostly a form of low-toxicity etching – focuses on the intimate spaces of hedgerows and coppices, or sometimes our British birds and their awesome flight patterns.

 Your practice & activities include e.g workshops, teaching: